Baljit84/data-/README.md

 1C3fc means network with 1 convolutional layer and 3 fully connected layers.

-1M1 means network with 1 convolutional layer, 1 max pool layer then again 1 convolutional layer and 3 fully connected layers.
+1M1 means network with 1 convolutional layer, 1 max pool layer then again 1 convolutional layer and 3 fully connected layer.

+Foolowing is the net in which two types of data can be passed such as RGB and optical flow, it will fuse the features of the two.